cdonougherlee/CSFlix/readme.md

 Step 1) First open the command prompt, found on Windows by typing cmd in the windows search bar.

 Step 2) Navigate to the directory you wish to save the web app's files to.
-You can navigate directories by typing cd "Directory_name" to move to a desired directory (e.g. cd Desktop).
-To go back a directory type cd ..
+You can navigate directories by typing 'cd "Directory_name"' to move to a desired directory (e.g. cd Desktop).
+To go back a directory type 'cd ..'.

 Step 3) Back in the CSFlix repository in GitHub (https://github.com/cdonougherlee/CSFlix), open the green Code tab, then copy the HTTPS link.